Clovia (sorority): History

-As there are two surviving chapters, both stable; each managing its own affairs directly with a shared history.
-Its two chapter homes are owned by alumni associations.
+Each of the two surviving chapters manages its affairs directly with a shared history.
+Both have chapter homes that are owned by their alumni associations.
 Occasional meetings are held on a rotating basis.

-In 2016, the Alpha of Clovia chapter revised its constitution to operate as a 4-H themed cooperative house.
+In 2016, the Alpha of Clovia chapter revised its constitution to operate as a 4-H-themed cooperative house.
 The Beta of Clovia chapter has a more visible sorority program, although it does not caucus with the campus Panhellenic.
 But it presents multiple events each year in conjunction with the nearby fraternities and sororities present on the St. Paul, or Agricultural campus of the University of Minnesota.

+Symbols

+Regnier was the designer of the Clovia crest and its official pin.
+The name, Clovia, was a suggestion from a Kansas State professor of the Greek language.
+Clovia is a Greek word for the clover plant.
+The sorority's colors are shamrock green and white.

 Philanthropy

 Both chapters of Clovia support local philanthropies, including the 4-H and the National FFA Organization (FFA).